Sumo Logic

 AxoRouter can store messages on the local disk if the destination or the network connection to the destination becomes unavailable.
 AxoRouter automatically sends the stored messages (in the order they were received) to the destination when the connection is reestablished.
 Note that the disk buffer is separate from AxoStore.

-Capacity Bytes: Size of the disk buffer files in bytes.
+Disk buffer capacity (bytes per worker): Size of the disk buffer files in bytes.
 This value applies for each worker.
 Default value is 100MiB (104857600 bytes), which is also the recommended minimum.

 -